 The attaché staffs could not be used for support purposes as they were in other South American countries.
-The Naval Attaché's Office was considered to be particularly insecure, as most of the personnel had been employed by the Argentine shipping companies in peacetime.
-The problem with the Military Attaché's Office was not security connected.
+The naval attaché's office was considered to be particularly insecure, as most of the personnel had been employed by the Argentine shipping companies in peacetime.
+The problem with the military attaché's office was it was not connected with security.
 Since the AIS was under Army control, the military attaché, Colonel John Lang, assumed that the Argentine DF station was to be under his control.
 Lang also believed that any tip coming from his office should be investigated thoroughly.
 Once administrative channels had been made clear, however, Lang cooperated with de Bardeleban and McDermott.